What are Green Coffee Beans?

 In commercial coffee, beans are typically blended and selected to meet volume, price, and consistency requirements.
 Physical specifications such as screen size and defect tolerance play an important role, supporting reliable supply at scale.

-In Specialty, cup quality always comes first.
-While bean size can influence roast development, larger beans may allow for more gradual development, while smaller beans, including peaberries, can show dense sweetness and distinct profiles, it is terroir, picking quality, and processing that have the greatest impact on flavour.
-Beans are evaluated through cupping, traceability, and physical condition, with the goal of expressing the character of the variety and origin rather than simply meeting a specification.
-Peaberries are not inherently better, but they can offer unique cup characteristics and are often separated and marketed as a premium lot.
+In specialty coffee, cup quality always outweighs size alone.
+While larger beans can allow for more complex development, and smaller beans (including peaberries, PB) can exhibit dense sweetness and distinct profiles, terroir, picking quality, and processing have the greatest influence on flavor.
+Peaberries are not inherently better, but they can offer unique cup characteristics and are often marketed as a premium selection.

 Where Nordic Approach fits in